Acupuncture in Ashby-de-la-Zouchwith Donna

 Welcome to Acupuncture with Donna, I am Based at Staunton Harold, close to Ashby De La Zouch in Leicestershire.

 1 hour with manipulation time if needed

 including Reiki and Crystal healing

 Book 5 Acupuncture treatments in advance and get a 6th treatment for Free

 Acupuncture With 30 min Deep Tissue Massage block booking £340

 To book an appointment or for more information please call on 01332 864352

 or email: firstname.lastname@example.org

-I am a member of the British Acupuncture Council (BAcC) where my Qualification is one of the few accredited by the Board of the British Acupuncture Council.
-The BAcC maintains standards of education, ethics, discipline and practice to ensure the health and safety of the public at all times.
+I am an experienced and licensed acupuncturist and a member of the British Acupuncture Council (BAcC) where my Qualification is one of the few accredited by the Board of the British Acupuncture Council.
+The BAcC maintains high standards of education, ethics, discipline and practice to ensure the health and safety of the public at all times.
 Through this I am covered by Medical Malpractice and Public/Products Liability Insurance.
 As a member of the BAcC, I observe a Code of Safe Practice, which lays down stringent standards of hygiene and requires the use of sterile, disposable needles.